ceciliamerino/Thecaphora_frezzii_DeNovo_Transcriptome/scripts/01_preprocessing/README.md

-This directory contains the scripts used for RNA-seq preprocessing, including read deduplication, quality trimming, and paired-end read repair.
+This directory contains the scripts used during RNA-seq preprocessing.
+Clumpify and fastp were executed directly using their corresponding command-line tools, whereas custom scripts are provided for the remaining preprocessing steps.